REST API

 In certain cases, it's possible to ask our API to return the results as a common format such as RSS, Atom or iCalendar.
 These feeds are easily digested by many applications because of their ubiquity.
 This example shows the per-club (unauthenticated) calendar feed for each of the three types.
 The api.motorsportreg.com feeds are NOT designed for end-user consumption.
 They may change over time or move locations so we recommend that you retrieve the data, cache it and serve it from your own application.

-http://api.motorsportreg.com/rest/calendars/organization/{your-id-here}.rss (RSS 2.0)
+https://api.motorsportreg.com/rest/calendars/organization/{your-id-here}.rss (RSS 2.0)

-http://api.motorsportreg.com/rest/calendars/organization/{your-id-here}.atom (Atom 1.0)
+https://api.motorsportreg.com/rest/calendars/organization/{your-id-here}.atom (Atom 1.0)

-http://api.motorsportreg.com/rest/calendars/organization/{your-id-here}.ics (iCalendar)
+https://api.motorsportreg.com/rest/calendars/organization/{your-id-here}.ics (iCalendar)